 Editor's Note:Dr. Leah Alexander, MD, FAAP

-Garlic is a primary ingredient in hummus and adds a significant amount of health benefits to the mash.
-You should still be a little careful though.
+Garlic is a primary ingredient in hummus and adds significant health benefits to the mash.
+You should still be a little careful, though.

 Raw garlic has a powerful taste, and most hummus recipes call for fresh.
 Because of this, there is a chance of an allergic reaction.
 It can also cause gas, which may make your little one uncomfortable.

-This isn’t a huge concern if you’re making the hummus from scratch.
+If you’re making the hummus from scratch, this isn’t a huge concern.
 You can keep it out or add a small pinch.
 If you opt for store-bought, watch out for the salt content.

 Too much-added salt can meddle with your baby’s developing kidneys.
 Babies under 1 year of age shouldn’t consume more than .03-ounce (1 gram) of salt per day (6).